 How much does an airport lounge cost?

-The cheapest airport lounges for major airports in the UK start at £21.50 for adults and £12 for children.
+The cheapest airport lounges for major airports in the UK start at £21.50 for adults and £18.49 for children.
 Prices vary depending on the airport, and even different terminals can mean different prices.
-For the bulk of the UK airports that I’ve looked at, they compare well to normal spending in the terminal.
+For the bulk of the UK airports that I’ve looked at, they compare well to normal spending in the terminal although prices have increased.

 |UK Airport||Lounge||Adult price||Child price|

-Depending on your spending at the airport, most of these prices will work out around the same (or cheaper) than grabbing a breakfast, few drinks and snacks as normal.
+Depending on your spending at the airport, these prices can work out around the same (or cheaper) than grabbing breakfast, a few drinks and snacks at the airport.
+Although it is worth comparing lounge prices to how much you are planning to spend at the airport as the costs can soon add up if you are a family of four.

 If you’re travelling internationally, you can book lounges in advance too - so you can pay in pounds and know you’ll be well-fed when you’re waiting for your flight home.